LTS4/universal/python/README.md

 In particular, you should use the `universal_perturbation` function (see `universal_pert.py` for details), with the set of training images used to compute the perturbation, as well as the feedforward and gradient functions.

-#### Important note:

-When computing universal perturbations, the current Python code requires a significant amount of pre-processing time for compiling the gradient functions wrt input images.
-This is apparently a known issue with how TensorFlow handles the gradients of non-scalar functions (see e.g., https://github.com/tensorflow/tensorflow/issues/675).
-Suggestions for improvements are welcome!

 For the time being, we recommend the usage of interactive sessions, as this pre-computing step is done only once per session.

 ## Reference